Effective Tax Rate Formula (Table of Contents)

 Explanation

 Because of the progressive tax system, all the income will not be taxed at the same rate.
-So individuals and companies will pay different tax for different levels of income.
+So individuals and companies will pay different taxes for different levels of income.
 Effective tax rate helps us in comparing companies and taxpayers.
-For individuals, they might not have much leeway to decrease their effective tax rates, but for corporations, it plays a vital role and they take various measure to reduce that amount.
+For individuals, they might not have much leeway to decrease their effective tax rates, but for corporations, it plays a vital role, and they take various measures to reduce that amount.

-Every business has a unique structure, business plan, circumstances, and tax implications.
-Because of this, every company has a different effective tax rate that it pays.
-For example, companies who are not doing well and had experienced financial losses in the past, can use their losses to decrease their taxable income.
-Also, for research and development costs, there are tax breaks from the government which can affect not only net income but applicable income tax rates.
-Similarly, corporations with operations in different countries, they may strategically choose to expand operations in those countries where the tax rates are most favorable.
-So in a way, they will reduce their tax amount which otherwise they have to pay if they have not chosen that country.
+Every business has a unique structure, plan, circumstances, and tax implications.
+Because of this, every company pays a different effective tax rate.
+For example, companies that are not doing well and have experienced financial losses in the past can use their losses to decrease their taxable income.
+Also, for research and development costs, there are tax breaks from the government that can affect not only net income but applicable income tax rates.
+Similarly, corporations with operations in different countries may strategically choose to expand operations in countries where the tax rates are most favorable.
+So, they will reduce their tax amount, which they would otherwise pay if they had not chosen that country.

 Relevance and Uses of Effective Tax Rate Formula

-The effective tax rate is one of the measures which investors use as a profitability indicator for a company.
-This value can change in any direction and sometimes the changes are very drastic.
+The effective tax rate is one of the measures investors use as a profitability indicator for a company.
+This value can change in any direction, and sometimes the changes are very drastic.
 But it cannot be interpreted immediately why it has happened.
 Sometimes this happens due to operational efficiencies or limitations.
-But sometimes companies can indulge in activities like asset manipulation so that they can reduce their tax burden.
+But sometimes, companies can indulge in activities like asset manipulation to reduce their tax burden.
 So one should keep a close eye on that.

-It can also help us in comparing the actual tax liability of the company.
-For example, Let say there are 2 companies A & B who are in the same bracket of a marginal tax rate of 25%.
+It can also help us compare the company’s actual tax liability.
+For example, 2 companies, A & B, are in the same bracket with a marginal tax rate of 25%.
 But this will not give us a clear picture of the tax exposure of these businesses.
-We need to see what the effective tax rate is and then compare.
-So if company B has more money which is taxed at 25% than A, it will have to pay a higher effective tax rate compared to A. So if we say effective tax rate of company A is 18.5% and B is 21.3%, this will be a more accurate reflection of a company’s tax liability.
+We need to see the effective tax rate and compare it.
+So if company B has more money taxed at 25% than A, it will have to pay a higher effective tax rate than A. So if we say the effective tax rate of company A is 18.5% and B is 21.3%, this will be a more accurate reflection of a company’s tax liability.

 Effective Tax Rate Formula Calculator